asarlidou/Smart-Wallet-Android/README.md

 ## GPL Acknowledgement

 The codebase for this app is originally forked from the Trust ethereum wallet and has had many major modifications.
 Their Android repo can be seen here: https://github.com/TrustWallet/trust-wallet-android-source

+The codebase for this app is originally forked from thet Alpha Wallet and has had many major modifications.
+Their Android repo can be seen here: https://github.com/AlphaWallet/alpha-wallet-android